Svenska

 Aim

 To evaluate the effect, adverse reactions and cost-effectiveness of massage, exercise, and massage plus exercise in comparison with advice to stay active, for subacute or persistent disabling neck pain.
-Additionally, to describe the course of neck pain over one year.
+Additionally, to describe the course of neck pain over one year, and to identify factors of importance for the prognosis.

 Methods